1994–95 New York Knicks season

-The 1994–95 New York Knicks season was the 49th season for the Knicks in the National Basketball Association (NBA).
+The 1994–95 New York Knicks season was the 49th season for the team in the National Basketball Association (NBA).
 The Knicks entered the season as runner-ups of the 1994 NBA Finals, where they lost to the Houston Rockets in seven games.

 During the off-season, the Knicks acquired Doug Christie from the Los Angeles Lakers.
-However, Christie would play only just twelve games, because of an ankle injury.
-Early into the season, the team released Doc Rivers, who later signed as a free agent with the San Antonio Spurs.
-The Knicks had a 12–12 start to the season, but then won 17 of their next 19 games, held a 30–16 record at the All-Star break, and posted a 55–27 record in the Atlantic Division.
-They finished in second place, two games behind the top-seeded Orlando Magic.
-By earning the #3 seed in the Eastern Conference, the Knicks qualified for the NBA Playoffs for the eighth consecutive season.
+In the 1994 NBA draft, the team selected small forward Monty Williams out of Notre Dame University with the 24th overall pick, and selected point guard Charlie Ward out of Florida State University with the 26th overall pick.
+However, Christie only played twelve games, because of an ankle injury, and Ward only played ten games due to a wrist injury.
+In December, the team released Doc Rivers to free agency; Rivers later signed as a free agent with the San Antonio Spurs.

+The Knicks had a 12–12 start to the regular season, but then won 17 of their next 19 games, held a 30–16 record at the All-Star break, and finished in second place in the Atlantic Division with a 55–27 record, two games behind the top-seeded Orlando Magic, who won the Division title.
+By earning the third seed in the Eastern Conference, the Knicks qualified for the NBA playoffs for the eighth consecutive season.

-Patrick Ewing averaged 23.9 points, 11.0 rebounds and 2.0 blocks per game, finished in fourth place in Most Valuable Player voting, and was selected for the 1995 NBA All-Star Game, while John Starks averaged 15.3 points and 5.1 assists per game, and led the league with 217 three-point field goals, becoming the first player ever to reach up to 200 three-pointers in a single season.
-In addition, Charles D. Smith provided the team with 12.7 points and 1.3 blocks per game, while Derek Harper averaged 11.5 points and 5.7 assists per game, and sixth man Anthony Mason averaged 9.9 points and 8.4 rebounds per game off the bench, and was named Sixth Man of the Year.
-Charles Oakley only played just 50 games this season due to a toe injury, averaging 10.1 points and 8.9 rebounds per game, and three-point specialist Hubert Davis contributed 10.0 points per game off the bench.
+Patrick Ewing averaged 23.9 points, 11.0 rebounds and 2.0 blocks per game, while John Starks averaged 15.3 points and 5.1 assists per game, and led the league with 217 three-point field goals, becoming the first player ever to reach up to 200 three-pointers in a single season.
+In addition, Charles D. Smith provided the team with 12.7 points and 1.3 blocks per game, while Derek Harper contributed 11.5 points and 5.7 assists per game, along with 106 three-point field goals.
+Sixth man Anthony Mason averaged 9.9 points and 8.4 rebounds per game off the bench, and was named the NBA Sixth Man of the Year.
+Meanwhile, Charles Oakley averaged 10.1 points and 8.9 rebounds per game, but only played 50 games this season due to a toe injury, while off the bench, three-point specialist Hubert Davis contributed 10.0 points per game and 131 three-point field goals, and Greg Anthony provided the Knicks with 6.1 points and 2.6 assists per game.